 Student accommodation in Liverpool

-You can utilize our search filters to find your favourite from more than 50 different student accommodation options we offer in Liverpool.
+You can utilise our search filters to find your favourite from more than 50 different student accommodation options in Liverpool.
 You can also use our mapping tool to find apartments in the area of the city you like, whether you want to live in the city centre or right next to your university.